adarshukla3005/ai-restaurant-assistant/README.md

    - Persisted locally in the `chroma_db` directory
    - No external server required

-2. **Sentence Transformers** - For generating high-quality text embeddings
+2. **Hugging Face Sentence Transformers** - For generating high-quality text embeddings
    - Uses the all-MiniLM-L6-v2 model from HuggingFace
    - Runs locally, no external API needed